Guided Data Augmentation for Offline Reinforcement Learning and Imitation Learning: Guided Data Augmentation

 \subsection{Implementation}

-We focus on four DAFs that leverage invariances and symmetries common to many tasks in the physical world: \begin{enumerate} \item \textbf{\texttt{Translate}:} Since the dynamics of agents and objects are often independent of their position, this DAF translates the agent and/or object to a new position. \item \textbf{\texttt{Rotate}:} Since the dynamics of agents and objects are often independent of their orientation, we can rotate the direction the agent and/or object faces to produce motion in a different direction. \item \textbf{\texttt{Reflect}:} An agent that moves to the left often produces a mirror image of an agent moving to the right, so we can reflect the agent's left-right motion. \item \textbf{\texttt{RelabelGoal}:} In goal-conditioned tasks, dynamics are generally independent of the desired goal state~\cite{andrychowicz2017hindsight}.
-Thus, we can replace the true goal with a new goal. \end{enumerate}
+GuDA's sampling procedures are domain-specific and depend on which DAFs are available as well as what task progress looks like in a given domain.
+In this work, we consider four DAFs that transform an input trajectory segment $\tau$ using invariances and symmetries common to many physical tasks: \begin{enumerate} \item \textbf{\texttt{Translate}$(\tau; \sP)$:} Since the dynamics of agents and objects are often independent of their position, we can translate them to a new position $(x, y)$ sampled from a distribution $\sP$. \item \textbf{\texttt{Rotate}$(\tau; \Theta)$:} Since the dynamics of agents and objects are often independent of their orientation, we can rotate the direction the agent and/or object faces by an angle $\theta$ sampled from a distribution $\Theta$ to produce motion in a different direction. \item \textbf{\texttt{Reflect}$(\tau; \sR)$:} An agent that moves to the left often produces a mirror image of an agent moving to the right, so we can reflect the agent's left-right motion with probability $\sR(\tau)$. \item \textbf{\texttt{RelabelGoal}$(\tau; \sG)$:} In goal-conditioned tasks, dynamics are generally independent of the desired goal state~\citep{andrychowicz2017hindsight}.
+Thus, we can replace the true goal with a new goal $\vg$ sampled from the task's goal distribution $\sG$. \end{enumerate}